 Jemalong has completed two ovum pick ups (OPU) with the resulting 62 embryos implanted into recipient females.

-The Bachmanns achieved a 98.4 per cent success rate of their first synchronisation program with Nbryo.
+The Bachmann’s achieved a high success rate for their first synchronisation program with Nbryo.

 “The Nbryo team was very helpful with suggestions and easy to work with.
 The cattle were handled well and remained quiet, which is important to us,” Maree said.